Survive and Thrive in Nature!

 Kids can explore the woods, water and animals at camps this summer through Lewis and Clark National Historical Park.
 Educators from the Lower Columbia Estuary Partnership and the park will lead two weeklong camps, both featuring exciting overnight opportunities.

-Nature Survival Camp, held July 20-24, 2014, takes campers on the water and to the woods, deep into the park and other sites, as they explore and practice skills to survive and thrive in nature, including a two-night camping trip at the beach.
-This camp is open to students entering seventh and eighth grades.
+Nature Survival Camp, held July 13th-17th, 2020 takes campers on the water and into the woods, deep into the park and to other sites, as they explore and practice skills to survive and thrive in nature, including navigation and foraging.
+Campers also spend two nights camping at the beach.
+This camp is open to students entering seventh, eighth, and ninth grades.
 Hours for Nature Survival Camp are 9 a.m. to 5 p.m.
 Monday & Tuesday, with a 9 a.m. drop-off on Wednesday and 11 a.m. pick up on Friday for the two-day camping trip at the beach.
 The cost is $150.
-Scholarships available.
-Nature Survival Camp Registration
+Scholarships are available.